wonyoung-jang/wonyoung-jang.github.io/content/pages/FIRST LEGO League Challenge Q-Learning Event Scheduler.md

 ### A Nerd Snipe from a Coworker

 My coworker [nerd sniped](https://xkcd.com/356/) me with this problem: Given a set of constraints, can you devise a way to create schedule for the [FIRST LEGO League Challenge](https://www.firstinspires.org/robotics/fll) event we're running later this year?
-I liked scheduling problems and solving puzzles so it piqued my interest, and I began to get to work on it.
+I liked scheduling problems and solving puzzles so it piqued my interest.

 ### Early Attempts

-Since this was not a necessary project for my job, I began working on the problem in my free time.
+Since this was not a necessary project for my job, I started to work on the problem in my free time.

-This project first began with trying to model how to think about the problem in the first place.
+I first tried to model how to think about the problem in the first place.
 I came up with 3 mental models:

   + As a Sudoku puzzle (DFS).